 2. WP Rocket

-WP Rocket is the only premium plugin on our list which is deprived of any free or trial version. however this plugin does deserves the price you pay for it. its probably the fastest cache plugin for wordpress.
+WP Rocket is the only premium plugin on our list which is deprived of any free or trial version. however, this plugin does deserve the price you pay for it. it is probably the fastest cache plugin for WordPress.

 3. WP Fastest Cache

 Another awesome plugin it is.
 No doubt that this plugin is surely the best cache plugin for ant beginners.
-Unlike other plugin, this one works straight out of the box.
+Unlike other plugins, this one works straight out of the box.

 You just have to enable a couple of options which can be accessed under a single screen.
 This is very easy to do for any beginner.

-The biggest drawback with this plugin is it’s premium version.
-The free version which is openly available does not provides some basic functionalities which you get free with W3 Total cahe.
+The biggest drawback with this plugin is its premium version.
+The free version which is openly available does not provide some basic functionalities which you get free with W3 Total cache.